 To read the full disk, including non-standard inter-sector gaps:

 To read a 40-track disk in an 80-track drive:

 To read the second side of a disk into a single-sided image:

 To write a disk image back to real disk:

 This writes all tracks from the source image to the target drive.
 Any special writing requirements, including known copy-protections, are handled automatically.

-SAMdisk automatically formats as it writes, but that may be suppressed when writing simple disk images by using --no-format.
+SAMdisk automatically formats as it writes, but that may be suppressed when writing simple disk images by using

 To write the 40 tracks to the first side only: